-Andrej Tusicisny earned a Ph.D. from Columbia University in New York with concentrations in international relations and comparative politics.
-In addition to a doctorate, he also has three Master’s degrees from Columbia University and the Graduate Institute of International Studies (HEI) in Geneva.
-In the academic year 2013-14, Andrej will be a Max Weber Fellow at the European University Institute in Florence.
+Andrej Tusicisny earned a Ph.D. from Columbia University in New York, with concentrations in international relations and comparative politics.
+In addition to a doctorate, he also holds three Master’s degrees from Columbia University and the Graduate Institute of International Studies (HEI) in Geneva.
+In the academic year 2013-14, Andrej is a Max Weber Fellow at the European University Institute in Florence.

-Drawing on approaches from political science, economics, and psychology, Andrej’s experimental research focuses on microdynamics of conflict and cooperation.
+Drawing on approaches from political science, behavioral economics, and social psychology, Andrej’s largely experimental research focuses on the microdynamics of conflict and cooperation.
 His research articles have appeared in peer-reviewed journals, such as Journal of Peace Research and International Political Science Review.
-He is currently writing a book, tentatively entitled Reciprocity and Prejudice: An Experiment of Hindu-Muslim Cooperation in the Slums of Mumbai.
-The book develops and tests a new theory to explain intergroup cooperation and conflict.
+He is currently writing a book based on his dissertation Reciprocity and Prejudice: An Experiment of Hindu-Muslim Cooperation in the Slums of Mumbai.
+The book develops and tests a new theory to explain ethnic discrimination.
 The field research in India conducted for this project combined laboratory experiments, an original survey, and interviews.